 Skip the Wash

 Excess moisture can lead to quicker mold growth on fresh raspberries.
 You can avoid this by skipping the cold water bath before storing your berries.
 Berries should be stored as-is, whether you picked them off your own container-grown raspberry plant or purchased them from a store.
-Only wash your raspberries just before you eat them.
+Follow the best way to wash raspberries just before you eat them.
 This increases the storage life of your fresh berries.

 You can help your raspberries stay fresh longer by using a vinegar bath.
 To do this, dip your raspberries in a solution of 3 parts water to 1 part white vinegar.
 Be sure not to soak them in vinegar to avoid your fresh berries gaining a vinegar flavor.
 After removing them from the vinegar bath, dry your raspberries with a paper towel before storing them.
 This process adds 1–2 days of fresh storage for your berries.